Kate Spade Foundation to donate $1M for suicide prevention

 Kate Spade New York also says it will host a Global Mental Health Awareness Day for employees as part of its Wellness Program.

-The 55-year-old fashion designer killed herself earlier this month.
+The 55-year-old fashion designer was found dead by suicide June 5.
 Her husband says she suffered from depression and anxiety for many years.

+If you or someone you know may be struggling with suicidal thoughts you can call the U.S. National Suicide Prevention Lifeline at 800-273-TALK (8255) any time of day or night or chat online.